LVMH: Journées Particulières

 It is staged every two years and has opened doors in France, Italy, Switzerland, the UK, the Netherlands, Spain and Germany, with 56 brands welcoming guests into over 70 sites on four continents.
 The 2017 issue attracted 145,000 visitors.

 Controversies

-John Galliano's anti-semitism
+John Galliano's antisemitism

-On 25 February 2011, Christian Dior announced they had suspended designer John Galliano following his arrest over an alleged anti-semitic tirade in a Paris bar.
+On 25 February 2011, Christian Dior announced they had suspended designer John Galliano following his arrest over an alleged antisemitic tirade in a Paris bar.
 In France, it is against the law to make anti-semitic remarks of this nature, and it can be punished by up to six months in prison.
 On 1 March 2011, Christian Dior officially announced that it had fired Galliano amidst the controversy.

-Sebastian Suhl

-In 2012 former Prada COO Sebastian Suhl was hired by Givenchy as the company's new CEO.
-The Asian Transnational Corporation Monitoring Network (ATNC), a network made of 15 organizations from 12 Asian countries wrote a letter of concern to LVMH Group's Bernard Arnault as Suhl was at the same time a key person in the Prada Female Discrimination Case where he was described as complicit in sexual harassment and discrimination practices.

 Corruption

 During December 2021, LVMH paid €10 million to settle claims in Paris to end several criminal investigations that a former French intelligence chief, Bernard Squarcini, spied for the company, on competitors and others, including on journalist François Ruffin making a film about its billionaire owner, Bernard Arnault.
 Prosecutors allege that the intelligence chief used tactics like influence peddling, invasion of privacy, and leveraging his network in intelligence and police on behalf of the company.